codex-team/hawk.javascript/README.md

 Transactions are automatically filtered based on:
 - Duration threshold (transactions shorter than `thresholdMs` are ignored)
+- Critical duration threshold (transactions longer than `criticalDurationThresholdMs` are always sent)
 - Sample rate (random sampling based on `sampleRate`)
 - Severity (critical transactions are always sent regardless of sampling)
 - Status (failed transactions are always sent regardless of sampling)